projf/projf-explore/graphics/simple-3d/README.md

 # Simple 3D

-These designs are in draft and the blog is not available yet.
+These designs are in draft and will appear in a later blog series.

-Have you tried the [other designs](../README.md) in this series?
+In the meantime, try our other [FPGA graphics designs](../README.md).